 EXP: A pathological narcissist “mentally-oriented” father who incested each of his children in varying degrees, (4 boys & 1 girl) was slightly less abusive towards the one child who was also “mentally-oriented”.
 This son is the only sibling who was able to forge a decent life for himself (as a doctor), but not without emotional scars.
 The others became addicts, severe under-achievers &/or criminals.

 • With no validation & nowhere to process the emotional pain, it all goes underground & slowly eats away at us.
 Toxic Beliefs then get ingrained.

-This distorted thinking combined with a great backlog of unmet needs – has left us with an overwhelming desperation to be ‘fed’ by someone, anyone – along with the deep hopelessness of it ever happening.
+This distorted thinking combined with a great backlog of unmet needs – as adults – has left us with an overwhelming desperation to be ‘fed’ by someone, anyone – along with the deep hopelessness of it ever happening.
 Pretending we don’t have needs, or suppressing our awareness of them does not make them go away.

 SHADOW : To survive & not ‘go crazy”, many of those ignored childhood requirements get pushed into our ‘shadow’ – made up of every part of ourselves we were taught were so awful – we have to deny their very existence.